Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 And then, depending on where you live and how your healthcare coverage is handled, you have to deal with payment and insurance claims, and there is your responsibility as a patient versus the clinician or the office manager.

-So it can get quite complicated, especially if you're dealing with a situation where you might be managing some of your own readings and symptoms.
+So it can get quite complicated, especially if you're dealing with a situation where you might be managing some of your readings and symptoms.

 “Healthcare is an incredibly complex ecosystem, so there's a lot of different people, systems, and things to consider when you're drawing or illustrating the map for your persona.”